thecodingmachine/splash-router/README.md

     - With [Wordpress (through Moufpress, a plugin that adds a Splash-compatible MVC framework)](http://mouf-php.com/packages/mouf/integration.wordpress.moufpress),
     - With [Joomla (through Moufla, a plugin that adds a Splash-compatible MVC framework)](http://mouf-php.com/packages/mouf/integration.wordpress.moufpress),
     - With [Magento (through Moufgento, a plugin that adds a Splash-compatible MVC framework)](http://mouf-php.com/packages/mouf/integration.magento.moufgento),
-- And it supports emoji routes (mydomain.com/😍)
+- ... and it supports emoji routes! (mydomain.com/😍)

 Clean controllers